Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Experiment

 \subsection{Multi-objective Molecule Optimization}

-To showcase the performance of \ours in multi-objective optimization, we test it on a molecule optimization task.
+An additional advantage of incorporating the data distribution constraints for offline black-box optimization is their direct impact on enhancing the validity of generated solutions.
+However, it's worth noting that DesignBench lacks a specific metric for assessing validity.
+Therefore, we further test on a multi-objective molecule optimization task and extend our evaluation to include validity.
 In this task, we have three objectives: the maximization of the quantitative estimate of drug-likeness (QED), and the activity against glycogen synthase kinase three beta enzyme (GSK3B), and the minimization of the synthetic accessibility score (SA).
-Following~\citet{hiervae,limo}, we utilize a pre-trained autoencoder from~\citet{hiervae} to map discrete molecular structures into a continuous low-dimensional latent space and train neural networks as proxy functions for predicting molecular properties to guide the optimization.
-The detailed experimental setups are provided in Appendix~\ref{appendix:exp}.
+Following \citep{hiervae,limo}, we utilize a pre-trained autoencoder from \citep{hiervae} to map discrete molecular structures into a continuous low-dimensional latent space and train neural networks as proxy functions for predicting molecular properties to guide the optimization.
+Detailed experimental setups are provided in the Appendix~\ref{appendix:exp}.

 \textbf{Results.} For each method, we generate 1,000 candidate solutions, evaluating the three objective metrics solely on those that are valid.
 As we can see from \cref{tab:multi}, \ours can achieve the best validity performance among all the methods.
 In terms of optimization performance, \ours can achieve the best overall objective value.
 We further report the average of the top 10 solutions found by each model and find that DiffOPT is also reliable in this scenario.
 This multi-objective optimization setting is particularly challenging, as different objectives can conflict with each other.
 The superior performance of \ours is because we formulate the optimization problem as a sample problem from the product of experts, which is easy for compositions of various objectives.